European and International Public Policy

 About the MSc programme

-This programme studies European politics and policy-making in an international context.
-It offers a critical and multidisciplinary analysis of current governance issues at the domestic, European/EU and international levels.
-The programme covers a wide variety of topics offered through the choice of more than 40 courses.
-You will also have the opportunity to draw on the expertise of the largest number of academic experts in European government, politics and public policy found anywhere in the world.
+Our curriculum offers a critical and multidisciplinary analysis of current governance issues at the domestic, European/EU, and international levels, covering a wide variety of topics.
+You will also have the opportunity to draw on the expertise of the largest number of academic experts in European government, politics, and public policy found anywhere in the world.

 In addition to gaining advanced knowledge of European and International policy-making, you will acquire thorough training in research skills.
 The programme also offers courses furthering professional skills development for careers within governmental organisations at the national or international level, in the private sector, or in non-governmental organisations.